-- Rental Income All properties except departing residence - Existing rental income required documentation Recent personal tax return at least one- year and copy of current unexpired, executed lease (if lease is not current, evidence need to be provided showing lease converted to month to month) and at least 2 months proof of current rental income being received (i.e., canceled checks and/or deposits).
-Rental income must be derived solely from the ownership of rental properties as declared on the Schedule E. - Rental income from new lease required documentation Copy of executed lease and verification of security deposit and first-month's rent deposited to borrower's account.
+- Rental Income All properties except departing residence - o Existing rental income required documentation Recent personal tax return at least one year and copy of current unexpired, executed lease (if lease is not current, evidence need to be provided showing lease converted to month to month) and at least 2 months proof of current rental income being received (i.e., canceled checks and/or deposits).
+Rental income must be derived solely from the ownership of rental properties as declared on the Schedule E. o Rental income from new lease required documentation Copy of executed lease and verification of security deposit and first-month's rent deposited to borrower's account.
 May not be leased to a family member.
-Property must have been purchased within the last tax year. - Rental income from short leases, Airbnb, VRBO, Homestay or other vacation rentals (i.e., short-term rentals) will be allowed with a one-year history of receipt as reported on the borrower's income tax returns for the subject property investment property and refinances only.
+Property must have been purchased within the last tax year. - Rental income from short leases, Airbnb, VRBO, Homestay or other vacation rentals (i.e., short-term rentals) will be allowed with a one-year history of receipt as reported on the borrower's income tax returns for the investment property and refinances only.
 Evidence that the property is currently being offered for rent in the same manner is required.
 Market Rents cannot be used for short-term rental income.
-A one-year history is required and proof of current receipt of rental income being received is required.
+A one year history is required and proof of current receipt of rental income being received is required.
+The calculation will be based off of a 12 month history. - Properties defined as a one-unit property with an accessory unit (ADU) may use rental income from the accessory unit subject to the following: - Appraisal to reflect zoning compliance is legal - Permit is not required to establish zoning compliance - Appraisal to include at least one comparable with an accessory unit

-- Properties defined as a one-unit property with an accessory unit (ADU) may use rental income from the accessory unit subject to the following: - Appraisal to reflect zoning compliance is legal - Permit is not required to establish zoning compliance - Appraisal to include at least one comparable with an accessory unit - The appraisal report demonstrates that the improvements are typical for the market through analysis of at least one comparable property with the same use - Multiple accessory units are not permitted - Rental Income Departing Residence - May not be leased to a family member - Lease agreement must be for a minimum 12-month term - Security Deposit and first month rent deposited to the borrower's account - Qualifying rental income will be gross rents x 75%.
-(25% vacancy loss) - RSU Income Restricted Stock
+- The appraisal report demonstrates that the improvements are typical for the market through analysis of at least one comparable property with the same use - Multiple accessory units are not permitted - Purchase Owner-Occupied/2nd Home: Income from the accessory unit may not be used as qualifying income. - Rental Income Departing Residence - Copy of executed lease and verification of security deposit and first-month's rent deposited to borrower's account - May not be leased to a family member - o Lease agreement must be for a minimum 12-month term - o Security Deposit and first month rent deposited to borrower's account - o Qualifying rental income will be gross rents x 75%.
+(25% vacancy loss)

+• RSU Income - Restricted Stock